I can help your Key West organization or business thrive.

 April, 2019 – Present (Part-time)

-Support Executive Director with grant writing and management, producing and analyzing performance data; developing frameworks for board and staff to initiate new ways of doing business; responsible for advertising and social media among other duties.
-Accomplishments: record scores on existing grants and developing and securing new State grant monies.
+Support Managing Director with grant writing, producing and analyzing performance data; developing frameworks to initiate new ways of doing business; responsible for advertising and social media.
+Accomplishments: record scores on existing grants and developing and securing new grant monies.
 Streamlining performance data.
 New digital ads and Facebook growth.

 Other Recent Gigs